 United Way of Racine County does not fund

-- Organizations that discriminate on the basis of race, age, color, religion, gender, sexual orientation, gender identity, ethnicity or national origin
+- organizations that discriminate on the basis of race, ethnicity, national origin, age, religion, gender, or sexual orientation.

-In addition to funding nearly 40 area nonprofits, United Way of Racine County funds several of its own initiatives in health, education, financial stability, and essential services.
+In addition to funding 40 area nonprofits, United Way of Racine County funds several of its own initiatives in health, education, financial stability and essential services.